Locally normal subgroups of totally disconnected groups. Part I: General theory: Restrictions on the group topology

 \begin{cor} Let $G$ be a residually discrete locally compact group and let $x \in G$.
 Then the open subgroups of $G$ normalised by $x$ form a base of neighbourhoods of the identity.\end{cor}

 \begin{lem} Let $U$ be a first-countable profinite group and let $K$ be a closed subgroup of $U$.
 Then $U$ commensurates $K$ if and only if $U$ normalises an open subgroup of $K$. \end{lem}

 \begin{proof}Certainly, if $U$ normalises an open subgroup of $K$ then $U$ commensurates $K$.
 Conversely, suppose $U$ commensurates $K$.
 Let $\mu$ be the commensurability class of $K$.
-Then $U_{(\mu)}$ is residually discrete, so by Corollary~\ref{resuni} we have $U = \bigcup \{ \N_U(L) \mid L \le_o K\}$.
+Then $U_{(\mu)}$ is residually discrete, so by Corollary~\ref{resuni}

 Now $K$ is first-countable, so it has countably many open subgroups; thus we have expressed $U$ as a union of countably many subgroups, each of which is closed for the given topology on $U$.
 By the Baire Category Theorem, at least one of these, say $\N_U(L)$, must be open in $U$.
 Thus $L$ has finitely many conjugates in $U$, and we have $U = \Comm_U(L)$ since $L$ is commensurate with $U$.
 Hence $\bigcap_{u \in U}uLu^{-1}$ is a closed subgroup of $L$ of finite index and thus an open subgroup of $K$.\end{proof}

 \begin{proof}[Proof of Theorem~\ref{intro:refine}]Let $\mcT$ be the given topology of $G$ and let $\mcT'$ be a refinement of $\mcT$ compatible with the group structure.
 By van Dantzig's theorem, under $\mcT'$ there is a subgroup $K$ of $G$ that is open and compact; it follows that $K$ is compact under $\mcT$.
 Moreover, the set of such subgroups forms a commensurability class $\mu$ that is invariant under conjugation in $G$.
 In particular, given a subgroup $U$ of $G$ that is open and compact under $\mcT$, then by Lemma~\ref{profcomm}, $U$ normalises a subgroup $L \in \mu$.
 Thus $\mu$ corresponds to an element $\alpha = [L]$ of $\lnorm(G)$; we have $G = G_\alpha$ since $\mu$ is $G$-invariant, and see that the topology $\mcT'$ is exactly the topology $\mcT_{(\alpha)}$.